 India is amazing in the number of religious groups that live with each other.
 There have been serious problems between Hindus, Muslims and Sikhs, but on the whole India has survived and grown.
 Pakistan is more a one religion country and has had more tension between extremists and moderates.

 A movie I had looked forward to was "Tigers" which I read about when researching for a post on Danis Tanovic.
-The main theme dealt with corruption among the pharmacy trade in Pakistan.
+The main theme dealt with corruption in the pharmacy trade in Pakistan.
 Although shown at the Toronto International Film Festival, a few years back, it has not been released to the general public.

 I dislike censorship, but I don't feel comfortable with hard core pornography or extreme violence.
 I can also understand a case for libellous content.
 But those in authority are sometimes abusive.
 The distributors are imposing political censorship based only on participation in a movie.